Olympique de Marseille: Stadium

 From 1904 to 1937, Marseille played at the Stade de l'Huveaune, a stadium owned by the club, in contrast to its current stadium.
 L'Huveaune, once named Stade Fernand Buisson in honour of a former rugby player of the club who became a member of the French National Assembly, was renovated at the beginning of the twenties, thanks to supporter's financial help.
 It had a capacity of 15,000.
 In 1937, l'OM moved into the much larger Stade Vélodrome after compelling the city of Marseille to lower its rent.
 The club made use of the Stade de l'Huveaune again during the renovation of the Vélodrome for Euro 1984, during the 1982/83 season.
 The Vélodrome again underwent redevelopment in time for the 1998 World Cup and was transformed into an immense ground composed of two Curva ends (Virage Nord and Virage Sud – North Curve and South Curve) which house the supporters groups as well as the main stand, Jean Bouin, and the imposing Ganay stand.
 In a third renovation, in preparation for Euro 2016, the municipality covered the stands with a roof, and increased its capacity to 67,000 to host the Euro 2016 games.

 Before the start of each home game the song "Jump" by Van Halen is heard.

 When a goal is scored by Marseille in their home matches the song "Come with Me" by Puff Daddy is played.

 Kits and crest

 Marseille's traditional kit colours were white shirts and shorts with blue socks until 1986.
 Since 1986, Marseille have played with white shirts, white shorts and white socks, and the blue color became lighter due to Adidas marketing but in 2012–2013, the club returned to its original kit, wearing blue socks.
+The blue and white colours originate from the city flag of Marseille.
+Since Marseille was founded by Greeks and is often nicknamed the "Cité phocéenne," the colours presumably have a Greek origin.